30 Picturesque Places to Visit in Nepal

 Dhorpatan Hunting Reserve

 One of the main reasons to visit Dhorpatan Hunting Reserve is its remarkable diversity.
 Nestled below Mt.
-Dhaulagiri, the reserve is home to a diverse range of Flora and fauna, including Blue Sheep, Himalayan Tahr, Musk Deer, and the majestic Snow Leopard.
+Dhaulagiri, the reserve is home to a diverse range of flora and fauna, including Blue Sheep (Baral), Himalayan Tahr, Musk Deer, and the majestic Snow Leopard.
 This is a paradise for wildlife enthusiasts and photographers seeking rare and endangered animals.

 Beyond the wildlife, the reserve shares stunning landscapes surrounded by lush forests, eye-catching waterfalls, and snow-capped mountains.
 Moreover, the reserve provides other activities like trekking, camping, bird watching, and, of course, traditional hunting practices.

 One of the best reasons to visit Parsa National Park in Nepal is to experience the rich, exotic biodiversity along with the cultural ambiance of the southern part of the country.
-This national park is home to endangered animals like Royal Bengal Tigers, various species of deer, One-horned Rhinos, and especially Asian Elephants.
+This national park is home to endangered animals like the Royal Bengal Tigers, various species of deer, one-horned rhinos, and especially Asian elephants.
 Exploring the park gives you opportunities to witness these magnificent animals in their natural habitat and contributes to their conservation too.

 Parsa National Park in Nepal

 This picturesque natural setting creates a perfect chance for a jungle safari, which is the primary reason to visit this park.
-The peaceful environment and breathtaking scenery of the park also promote other activities like bird watching, and nature walks.
+The park's serene surroundings and breathtaking scenery also encourage other activities like bird watching and nature walks.

-Shivapuri Nagarjun National Park, located closest to Kathmandu city, offers an opportunity for hiking enthusiasts.
-Being closest to the city, visitors can easily access the park while being treated to incredible views of Kathmandu city and the Himalayan skyline on the horizon.
+The closest national park to Kathmandu is Shivapuri Nagarjun National Park, which provides hiking enthusiasts with a chance.
+Visitors can enjoy amazing views of Kathmandu city and the Himalayan skyline on the horizon while easily accessing the park, which is closest to the city.
 The park’s accessibility and scenic trails make it an ideal spot for picnics and spending quality time escaping the busy life of Kathmandu city.

 Nagi Gumba Shivapuri